FaisalSuwayyid/CAKL/README.md

 - **`example.py`**
   Provides a minimal example for generating features.
   Simply replace the placeholder sequence with your own sequence and run the script.
+  The code will generate the features for the provided sequence and save them in a file.
+  The generated features include the f-, h-, and facet curves.
   You can also modify it as needed to suit your workflow.

 - **`example.ipynb`**